 - n/a

-The Frankfurt Jewish Museum is a highlight in the city’s museums scene and always worth a visit.
-In January 2023, the new kosher restaurant Life Deli moved in and has surprised visitors with a vegan fusion kitchen of Israeli, East European and Oriental food.
+The Frankfurt Jewish Museum is a highlight of the city’s museum scene and always worth a visit.
+In January 2023, the new kosher restaurant Life Deli moved in and has since surprised visitors with a vegan fusion menu of Israeli, East European, and Oriental food.

-Nir and Sigal Rosenfeld and Janka Krauzpaul operate the deli, hand in hand with chef Boaz Kwinter, who collected pro chef experience in many kitchens over the last 30 years.
+Nir and Sigal Rosenfeld and Janka Krauzpaul operate the deli hand in hand with chef Boaz Kwinter, who has gained professional experience in many kitchens over the last 30 years.

-The Deli connects different elements of breakfast, lunch and cafe, with coffee and cake, but also the opportunity to buy house made delicacies.
-The all day Israeli breakfast is either an omelet, with plant based meats or vegetables, or a traditional vegan Shakshuka.
+The deli combines elements of breakfast, lunch, and a café, with coffee and cake, while also offering house-made delicacies for purchase.
+The all-day Israeli breakfast includes either an omelet with plant-based meats or vegetables, or a traditional vegan shakshuka.

 -